-Page 27 of 37 COV-CHIM02 PIS v2.0 (IRAS ref: 338445), 'A dose finding human experimental infection study with SARS-CoV-2 Omicron BA.5 subvariant in healthy volunteers immunologically experienced against SARS-CoV-2 (COV-CHIM02)', Chief Investigator: Prof Helen McShane, 08Oct2024

-There have been two further human challenge studies using SARS-CoV-2 to inoculate healthy volunteers.
-In these studies, the volunteers were also 18-30 years old and healthy.
-One study also used the "Wuhan-like" virus but in people who had either been infected with or vaccinated against Covid-19 before they entered the study.
+Page 27 of 37 COV-CHIM02 PIS v3.0 (IRAS ref: 338445), 'A dose finding human experimental infection study with SARS-CoV-2 Omicron BA.5 subvariant in healthy volunteers immunologically experienced against SARS-CoV-2 (COV-CHIM02)', Chief Investigator: Prof Helen McShane, 26Feb2025 virus but in people who had either been infected with or vaccinated against Covid-19 before they entered the study.
 This study has completed enrolment of 48 volunteers with no safety concerns identified and another study using the delta variant is still ongoing and has not identified any safety concerns so far.
 If any safety concerns were to be raised by these studies and they were thought to be applicable to you, you would be informed.
 We will be using the Omicron variant in our current study, which is thought to cause less severe illness than both the delta and the "Wuhan-like" virus, although complications from Covid-19 can still occur in young health people.